jsfix-ci/n-myft-ui/myft/README.md

 To detect changes to myft buttons states listen for the `nButtons.stateChange` event

-- `TopicSearch(opts)`
-Constructor for a widget that searches for topics.
-Available options :=

-	* `searchEl` - the text input used to search for topics
-	* `destinationEl` - element in which to output results.
-Can contain default content to display when searhc in put is empty
-	* `resultsMessage` - message to show confirming that a search is being conducted (default 'Results:')
-	* `resultsMessageEl` element in which to output results message.
-Can contain default content to display when searhc in put is empty
-	* `resultTpl` - template for rendering a single result.
-Will carry out the following substitutions
-		* '%7BconceptId%7D' -> uriEncoded concept id
-		* '{conceptId}' -> concept id
-		* '{name}' -> topic name
-		* '{url}' -> topic stream url
-		* '{taxonomy}' -> topic taxonomy
-		* '{searchTerm}' -> current value of the search input
-	* `noResultsTpl` - template for rendering a message to say no results were found
-		* '{searchTerm}' -> current value of the search input
-	* `minSearchTermLength` - min length of search term before search is triggered (default 2)
-	* `maxResults` - maximum number of results to return (default 5)
-	* `excludeSpecial` - exclude ['special' topics](https://github.com/Financial-Times/next-mustang/blob/master/server/models/special-pages.js) from the results (default true)
-	* `include` - comma separated list of topic taxonomies to include (will exclude all others)
-	* `exclude` - comma separated list of topic taxonomies to exclude (will include all others.
-If set `excludeSpecial` is ignored)

-	When results have been fetched and rendered the 'myft.ui.topicSearch.updated' event is fired on `destinationEl`

 ## Releasing

 This is a bower module, to release update the git tag.